The vintage gear market can be a daunting place, with seemingly lots of dis-honest sellers out there looking to rip people off.

-The fakes I have outlined on this page were likely made pre-internet, when all most people had for reference was the minimal, and sometimes deliberately misleading, information and photographs given in books.
+The Marshall plexi period fakes I have outlined on this page were likely made pre-internet.
+A time when all people had for reference was the minimal, and sometimes deliberately misleading, information and photographs given in books.
 Although those older fakes are still being traded on the used market, do not expect to see such obvious fakes in a dealers inventory today.

 The internet has made both buyers and fraudsters much more knowledgable about what’s right and what’s wrong on vintage gear.